eljost/pysisyphus/README.md

 The required energies, gradients and hessians are calculated by calling external quantum chemistry codes. pysisyphus can also be used as a library to implement custom quantum chemistry workflows.

 **This software is still work in progress.
 Use at your own risk.
-See also [License](https://github.com/eljost/pysisyphus/blob/master/LICENSE).**
+Also take a look at the [license](https://github.com/eljost/pysisyphus/blob/master/LICENSE).**

 Contrubtions are welcome.

-If any issues arise please open an issue on github.
+If any issues arise please open an [issue](https://github.com/eljost/pysisyphus/issues) and I'll try to fix it if possible and my time permits it.

 ## Installation